-As a Research Scientist at MTRI, I led research into the visualization of carbon flux and other Level-3 gridded Earth science model outputs.
+Prior to starting my graduate studies, I was a Research Scientist at the Michigan Tech Research Institute (MTRI), where I led research into the visualization of carbon flux and other Level-3 gridded Earth science model outputs.
 I've also developed software for identifying erosion risk after wildfires, displaying and analyzing Great Lakes water quality data from remote sensing, visualizing earth-observing satellites in real time, and routing traffic to avoid weather-related crashes.